Autopilot's native Salesforce integration allows you to:

 Once the sync is complete, you'll see two new dedicated lists in the Contacts app, containing the Leads and Contacts that you chose to sync:

-The Accounts that you chose to sync (if any) will be available under the "All Companies" list.
 Learn more about Autopilot's contact and company records (and their Salesforce equivalents) here.